 This result isn’t necessarily surprising considering Sotomayor’s acknowledgment in My Beloved World about how her background limited her exposure to “high” literature:

 Once, I was trying to explain to my friend and later roommate Mary Cadette how out of place I sometimes felt at Princeton.

 “It must be like Alice in Wonderland,” she said sympathetically.

 She was kind enough to salvage the moment with a quick grace: “It’s a wonderful book, Sonia, you must read it!”
 In fact, she would guide me thoughtfully toward a long list of classics she had read while I was perusing Reader’s Digest [which Sotomayor’s mother read].
 What did my mother know of Huckleberry Finn or Pride and Prejudice?

-Nevertheless, Sotomayor is clearly well read (and I imagine her clerks are too).
+Nevertheless, Sotomayor is clearly well read.
 I wonder how the results of the Dodson study would have been different had the researchers included popular authors, authors of nonfiction, and more authors from diverse backgrounds.

 I’ve written before about Justice Kagan’s reference to Dr. Seuss, a popular author of children’s books who wasn’t included in the study, and since the study’s 2015 publication date, Justice Sotomayor cited many non-white authors of nonfiction in her dissent in Utah v.
 Strieff (2016).